-About the shape - Inspired by the profile of a traditional European chef knife, gyutos are a multi purpose knife with a slight meat cutting bias and “gyuto” even translates to “cow sword”.
+About the Shape - Inspired by the profile of a traditional European chef knife, Gyutos are a multi purpose knife with a slight meat cutting bias.
+“Gyuto” translates to “cow sword.”
 If you want one knife to do it all, This is it.
-The longer blade typically gives the blade a forward balance that allows it to work for you.
-While the blade would ideally by slid forward or back while cutting, they are also great for folks that prefer to 'rock' their knife while cutting.
+Starting at 180mm, Gyutos can reach the ridiculously long (and awesome) 370mm.
+For the at-home or professional cook, we recommend a Gyuto which measures between 210mm and 270mm long.

-The name "Hammer Tone" comes from the freshly forged look and the X-shaped hammer marks on the carbonized “kurochi” surface.
-The octagonal walnut handle accents the blade’s look beautifully, and fits perfectly into any size of hand.
-This gives the blade an overall light feeling and forward balance.
+The name "Hammer Tone" comes from the freshly forged look and the X-shaped hammer marks on the carbonized “kurouchi” surface.
+The octagonal walnut handle accents the blade’s look beautifully and fits perfectly into any size of hand.
+This handle gives the blade an overall light feeling and forward balance.

-The core steel is SLD stainless steel, which was originally designed by Hitachi for cutting other steels.
-It holds an edge as long as a carbon steel, but is much easier to care for.
+The core steel is SLD semi-stainless steel, which was originally designed by Hitachi for cutting other steels.
+It holds an edge as long as a carbon steel but is much easier to care for.

 We aim to ship your order within 1 business day at Knifewear, if there is a hold up, we'll aim to let you know and give you a timeline.